 Other real estate owned ("OREO") is comprised of property acquired through a foreclosure proceeding or acceptance of a deed-in-lieu of foreclosure and loans classified as in-substance foreclosure.
 A loan is classified as in-substance foreclosure when the Bank has taken possession of the collateral regardless of whether formal proceedings take place.
 OREO initially is recorded at fair value, net of estimated selling costs, at the date of foreclosure establishing a new cost basis.
 Any write-downs based on fair value at the date of foreclosure are charged to the allowance for loan losses.
 If an increase in cost basis results, it is classified as non-interest income unless there has been a prior charge-off, in which case a recovery to the allowance for loan losses is recorded.
 After foreclosure, valuations are periodically performed by management and the assets are carried at the lower of cost or fair value minus estimated costs to sell.
-Revenues and expenses from operations and changes in the valuation allowance are included in other expenses.
+Revenues and expenses from operations and write-downs are included in other expenses.
 In addition, any gain or loss realized upon disposal is included in other expense.
-The Bank had OREO of \$117,232 and \$255,871 at December 31, 2015 and 2014, respectively.
+The Bank had OREO of \$54,426 and \$117,232 at December 31, 2016 and 2015, respectively.
 Such assets are recorded in other assets in the accompanying balance sheets.